Renaissance Naples Hotel Mediterraneo Info

 Not only is the hotel in a friendly, safe neighborhood, but you’ll also find plenty of great bars, restaurants, and top tourist attractions nearby.
 If you’re looking for a nice place to enjoy a nightcap, check out the Barrio Botanico – Municipio, an upscale cocktail bar that’s an easy 5-minute walk away.

 Many excellent restaurants are nearby, including the Sea Front Di Martino Pasta Bar and international options like the small but delicious Cicciarap Filippino Restaurant.
-Make sure you also check out the incredible nearby pizzerias like Gusto Marigliano Pizzeria and La Lazzara Trattoria e Pizzeria.
+Make sure you also check out the incredible pizzerias nearby, like Gusto Marigliano Pizzeria and La Lazzara Trattoria e Pizzeria.

 Is Renaissance Naples Worth the Price?